WinterPromise homeschooling curriculum: what exactly does it promise?

 That is a ton of money.

 Apparently, WinterPromise doesn't guarantee the satisfaction of the customer with their products.
+WinterPromise does have a customer guarantee program, but often you won't receive important parts of your order until well after the deadline to get your money back!
 So, if I had spent $839 for my daughter's curriculum for one school year, but there were all kinds of mistakes, incorrect scheduling, missing parts and pieces, and incorrectly drawn and published maps (grossly incorrect!), I couldn't get my money back.

 None of the other homeschooling curricula companies with which I've worked have EVER failed to have a 100% money-back guarantee on their materials.

-Instead of going into the lack of customer service (NO customer service), no money-back guarantee, and the errors being so many that a parent has to reinvent the wheel with this program, I'll just direct you to the Life With My Giggly Girls website and let you read her blog postings about this company.
+Instead of going into the lack of customer service (interpreted as NO customer service), no money-back guarantee, and the errors being so many that a parent has to reinvent the wheel with this program, I'll just direct you to the Life With My Giggly Girls website and let you read her blog postings about this company.
 I have found her experience to be horrific, and she isn't the only one who has been treated this way.
-It's all over the WP forums, apparently, and this has been a continuing problem since at least 2007.
+It's all over the WinterPromise forums, apparently, and this has been a continuing problem since at least 2007.

 I'd be ashamed to own a company like this.
 I'd be ashamed to have my curricula's errors and problems scattered all over the Internet.
 I'd be ashamed to deceive people into thinking that what they are buying, because it is SO costly, is a professionally produced product.